pingcap/tidb-operator/docs/design-proposals/2021-05-16-scale-storage-instances-simultaneously.md

 ## Drawbacks

-* Scale in/out multiple instances at the same time may cause region replicas reschedule more frequent.
+* Scale in/out multiple instances simultaneously will cause more region replicas to be rescheduled at the same time.